Ezeer/Iron-Lion/README.md

 * GUI : Using DXUTgui from DX sdk
 * AUDIO : Using XACT3 from DX sdk
-* INPUT : Using XINPUT from DX sdk
+* INPUT : Using XInput and DirectInput Side by Side from DX sdk (which allows applications to interact with the Xbox 360 Controller when it is connected to a Windows PC.
+)
 * RENDER3D : Using Directx api
 * PHYSICS :  Using ...
 Bullet or other .
 * NETWORK : Not defined yet ...